BMW R100: Carburetor

-A constant velocity carburetor was supplied by Bing.
+A constant velocity 40mm carburetor was supplied by Bing (Type 94).
 Starting in 1980, an emissions control system was implemented in various countries, which reduced available horsepower by approximately 10%.

 Suspension

 The front forks were telescopic with a diameter of 36 mm without gaiters.
-1984 and prior had a dual swing arm with two shock absorbers, model year 1986 and after used the BMW monolever, 1988 and after used the BMW paralever.
+1984 and prior had a dual swing arm with two shock absorbers, model year 1986 and after used the BMW monolever, 1988 and after added the BMW paralever for r100GS, R100R and Mystik models the RS And RT continued with the monolever rear swingarm.

 Ignition

-Up to model year 1978, a points type high-voltage capacitor ignition was used.
-From 1978 onwards, an electronic ignition was fitted.
+Up to model year 1981, a points type high-voltage capacitor ignition was used.
+From 1981 onwards, an electronic ignition was fitted.

 Specifications

 Pause and Restart

 In the 1980s for environmental and marketing reasons, BMW initiated a move to the water-cooled K75 and K100 models to remain competitive with the technical lead of the Japanese motorcycle industry.
 For this purpose they wanted to give up the production of the "airhead" two-valve boxer models.
 This decision led to protests from customers and dealers, BMW restarted R100 production, but with modified lower output, and improved torque curve engines with 44 kW (60 hp).
 They later produced an 800 cc version with 37 kW (50 hp).

 Starting in 1985, the road versions were equipped with a single-sided swingarm (Monolever).
 From 1988 Paralever rear suspension was introduced, first in the GS models R80G/S (later redesignated "R80GS") and R100GS, and later in the road versions R80R, R100R and in 1994 the R100 Mystic.